abstractinfrastructure/k8s-intro-tutorials/workloads/README.md

 ```
 $ kubectl describe ds ds-example
 ```
-The events will be sparse with a single host, however in an actual deployment they will describe the status of updating the DaemonSet cluster wide, cycling through hosts one-by-one.
+The events will be sparse with a single host, however in an actual Deployment they will describe the status of updating the DaemonSet cluster wide, cycling through hosts one-by-one.

 ---